-When it comes to Costa Toscana, the newest ship in Carnival Corporation’s Italian fleet, it’s easy to see why it’s gotten so much attention… even from those, like us, who are typically more focused on ships sailing out of North American ports.
+Costa Toscana, the newest ship in Carnival Corporation’s Italian fleet, has gotten so much attention, even from those who are typically more focused on ships sailing out of North American ports.

-1. She’s Spacious
+1. She’s spacious

 Some of the food options with a surcharge that stuck out were the Pummid’Oro Pizzeria with sourdough oven-fired personal pizzas, crepes at Nutella at Costa, a burger at The Salty Beach Street Food, and the Heineken Bistro.

-With stadium-style seating on decks six, seven, and eight, guests can watch the show from a bar, while eating sushi, or sitting in the stands.
+With stadium-style seating on decks six, seven, and eight, guests can watch the show from a bar while eating sushi or sitting in the stands.

 At first glance, I had no clue what the Skywalk was.
 It seemed like an extension of the waterpark or something.